Edward Luttwak: Career

 In 1976 Luttwak published The Grand Strategy of the Roman Empire from the First Century AD to the Third, which generated controversy among professional historians who saw Luttwak as an outsider and a non-specialist in the field.
 However, the book is recognized as seminal because it raised basic questions about the Roman Army and its defense of the Roman frontier.
+Kimberly Kagan, writing in the Journal of Military History, states "Ancient historians have demonstrated that Edward Luttwak's The Grand Strategy of the Roman Empire does not accurately describe Roman grand strategy, and many conclude that there was no Roman imperial grand strategy."
+Tanner Greer writes "So conclusively wrong is this book that I do not think it should be included on any syllabus.
+Since Luttwak published that book in 1976, a dozen studies of Roman frontier deployments, Roman strategic culture, and Roman decision making have been published.
+All offer a steady refutation of Luttwak’s work.
+However, not one of those books or articles would have been written without Luttwak’s work.
+Luttwak was wrong in every particular except the questions he asked—but those questions were good enough to create an entire subfield of research."

-Later he started researching the Byzantine empire, beginning with its earliest surviving texts.
+Later Luttwak started researching the Byzantine empire, beginning with its earliest surviving texts.
 According to Harry Sidebottom, the majority of scholars were hostile to Luttwak's enthusiasm for fighting wars on client state territory and the book made uncomfortable reading in some circles in western Europe because in the 1980s Luttwak became a security consultant to U.S. President Ronald Reagan.

 In 1987 Luttwak published Strategy: The Logic of War and Peace.
 According to Luttwak's publisher, Harvard University Press, the book has been widely acclaimed.
 Luttwak became known for his innovative ideas.
 He suggested, for example, that attempts by major powers to quell regional wars actually make conflicts more protracted.

 Luttwak went on to provide consulting services to multinational corporations and government agencies, including various branches of the U.S. government and the U.S. military.

 Luttwak has served on the editorial boards of Géopolitique (France), the Journal of Strategic Studies, The European Journal of International Affairs, and the Washington Quarterly.
-He speaks English, French, Hebrew, Italian,and Spanish, in addition to his native Romanian.
+He speaks English, French, Hebrew, Italian, and Spanish, in addition to his native Romanian.
 In 1997, with three partners, he purchased 19,000 hectares of land in the Bolivian Amazon, where he set up a cattle ranch.

 Luttwak was a lecturer in economics at the University of Bath from 1964 to 1966.
 In 2004 Luttwak was awarded an honorary doctorate degree (LLD) from the University of Bath.
 He has also received honorary degrees from a university in Arad, Romania and another from Timisoara's University as well as the University of Bucharest.
 His book The Grand Strategy of the Byzantine Empire was published in late 2009.